nautechsystems/nautilus_trader/docs/developer_guide/rust.md

 Furthermore, due to the absence of a built-in runtime and garbage collector, along with the language's ability to access the lowest-level primitives, we can anticipate that future implementations will be highly performant.
-This combination of accuracy and performance is highly prized for a high-frequency trading (HFT) platform.
+This combination of accuracy and performance is highly valued for a high-frequency trading (HFT) platform.

 ## Python Binding